 Dr. George Farag is an expert in U.S. immigrant and non-immigrant visa policy.
-He served as a Diplomat and Consular Officer at high-risk American embassies, including Iraq and Lebanon, and decided on thousands of visa applications.
-In his current role, Dr. Farag provides expertise on the process for almost every visa applicant coming to the US from the Middle East.
+He served as a Diplomat and Consular Officer at high-risk American embassies and decided on thousands of visa applications.
+In his current role, Dr. Farag provides expertise on the process for almost every visa applicant coming to the U.S. from the Middle East.
 This includes over 3 million applicants in 11 countries.

 From his perspective as a government official and private consultant, Dr. Farag can provide unique expertise on critical issues in the headlines today related to American immigration including: